GuyRaymond/VimGolf/Word-frequency-alignment/README.md

 # Word frequency alignment

-You've got to align the second column, but the spacing is inconvenient and there are nasty tabs in the way.
+You've got to align the second column, but the spacing is inconvenient and there are nasty TABs in the way.
 If you're a "real Vim ninja," this could be very quick indeed...

 **Start file**